 image source: md day

 - If you are at a higher level, playing at your local amateur league or perhaps a team friendly match.
-You’ll meet a new group friends and based on my experience you’ll meet some good friends.
+You’ll meet new group friends and based on my experience you’ll meet some good friends along the way.

 - Working on improving your level like practicing a certain movement or a drill can be quite fun in a positive way.

-- Badminton helps you to have discipline to have a good night sleep, eat well and staying in shape.
-It can be quite intense sport, it will create the self discipline in you to emphasis the importance warming up and cooling down as you don’t want to get injured and stayed out of badminton for weeks.
+- Badminton helps you to have the discipline to have a good night sleep, eat well and staying in shape.
+It can be a quite intense sport, it will create the self-discipline in you to emphasize the importance warming up and cooling down as you don’t want to get injured and stayed out of badminton for weeks.

 image source: thestaronline

 - Badminton gives you the purpose to stay in shape.
-Playing only once a week can be quite struggle physically if that’s the only exercise session you are having in a week.
-And it is almost guarantee you’ll have muscle sores the next day.
+Playing only once a week can quite struggle physically if that’s the only exercise session you are having in a week.
+And it is almost guaranteed you’ll have muscle sores the next day.

 - Badminton is mostly an anaerobic sport.
 Good cardiovascular condition is important to enjoy the game.
 The higher level you are, the more cardiovascular conditioning is required.
 So it gives you the purpose to have some jogging sessions or physical exercises such as weight training on the days you are not playing badminton.

 - Badminton involves a strong upper body (wrist, forearm, shoulders, abs and etc.) and lower body.
-It gives you good purpose to strengthen those area to progress or winning in this sport.
+It gives you good purpose to strengthen those areas to progress or winning in this sport.

 - Progress Independently

 - If you want to progress in the sports like winning matches or games you don’t really need a team behind you unlike football, basketball and etc.